Jaafar Aksikas

-Jaafar Aksikas is a Moroccan-born American academic, activist, media personality and cultural critic.
-He is currently Professor of Cultural Studies and Media Studies at Columbia College Chicago, United States, where he teaches at the intersection of politics, media and culture.
-He is also President and CEO of the Institute for Global Arab Media, Democracy and Culture.
+Jaafar Aksikas is a Moroccan-American academic, activist, media personality and cultural critic.
+He is currently Professor of Media Studies and Communication at Columbia College Chicago, United States, where he teaches at the intersection of politics, media and civic media and activism.
+He is also President and CEO of the Institute for Global Media, Democracy and Culture.
 He was also President of the Cultural Studies Association (2014-2016).
-He holds a Ph.D in Cultural Studies from George Mason University, an MA in the Humanities from Al Akhawayn University, Morocco, and a B.A. in English Language and Literature from Chouaib Doukkali University, Morocco.
+Jaafar Aksikas was educated both in Morocco and the USA and holds a Ph.D in Cultural Studies: Media Studies from George Mason University, USA and an MA in the Humanities from Al Akhawayn University, Morocco.
 His teaching, research and activism are at the intersection of media, politics, law and culture.
-His books and edited volumes include: